chawla201/LinkedIn-Connections-Analyzer/README.md

 using dash framework to present the findings of the analysis.
 As can be observed above, the project is divided into 3 parts:

+## tl;dr
+- Designed a web scraping script in Python to scrape LinkedIn connections
+- Cleaned the data and performed exploratory data analysis
+- Presented the findings as an interactive web application dashboard built using Dash framework

 ## 1. Web Scraping
 Used the Selenium and Beautiful Soup libraries to perform web scraping to extract information from LinkedIn users' profiles.
 Used 3 methods: login, connections_scraper and profile_scraper.
 These were divided into 3 dataframes: connections_data, education and experience.